Update on the latest sports

 In other MLB news:

-— New York Yankees right-hander Luis Severino has been shut down from throwing for the second consecutive spring training, this time because of right forearm soreness.
+— Yankees right-hander Luis Severino has been shut down from throwing for the second consecutive spring training, this time because of right forearm soreness.
 Severino, who turned 26 on Thursday, was sidelined until the final weeks of the regular season last year.
-Yankees manager Aaron Boone said Severino has been feeling on and off discomfort since October and has a loose body in his right elbow that the manager said has not been an issue.
-New York already expects to be without left-hander James Paxton for the first two months of the season following back surgery on Feb.
-5.

-— Cleveland Indians pitcher Carlos Carrasco felt discomfort in his right leg during a spring training workout and is having tests.
-The 32-year-old Carrasco made an inspiring comeback last season after being diagnosed with leukemia, The Indians say he won’t work out Thursday and the team plans to provide an update on his status on Friday.
-If Carrasco is out for any period, it will put further strain on Cleveland’s pitching depth.
-Right-hander Mike Clevinger recently underwent knee surgery and will be out until mid-April.
+— Indians pitcher Carlos Carrasco felt discomfort in his right leg during a spring training workout and is having tests.
+The 32-year-old Carrasco made an inspiring comeback last season after being diagnosed with leukemia.
+The team plans to provide an update on his status on Friday.

 TENNIS-FEDERER-SURGERY